Hema-Mathiyazhagan/Hema-Mathiyazhagan/README.md

 I'm a backend developer @IBM curious about tackling challenges in Python, Java and modes of application deployments.

-I prefer to learn linux, Openshift and K8S.
+I am learning linux, Openshift and K8S.

 I am also interested in exploring the open source world.